Prerequisite Core Knowledge

-Principles of Biostatistics: This course will introduce you to the basic principles and techniques of statistical analysis of medical and public health data.
-By the end of this course you should be able to develop a testable research hypothesis, summarize and describe your data, select appropriate statistical methods, conduct basic statistical analysis using the SPSS statistical program, understand the computer output, and interpret the results.
-There are no prerequisites for this course.
-Special emphasis will be made for you to acquire the analytic and assessment skills that have been described as core competencies for public health professionals.
+Understand the basic principles and techniques of statistical analysis of medical and public health data.
+Demonstrate the ability to develop a testable research hypothesis, summarize and describe data, select appropriate statistical methods, conduct basic statistical analysis, understand the computer output, and interpret the results.

-Occupational and Environmental Health: The course examines the direct and indirect human effects of environmental stressors in the community, workplace and home, both domestically and internationally.
-Current approaches for assessing, preventing and controlling environmental stressors are discussed including health risk assessment, governmental regulations, policies, programs and guidelines.
-Socioeconomic and biologic factors that affect susceptibility and vulnerability to environmental hazards are discussed in relation to issues of environmental justice and equity on both the national as well as global level.
+Understand the direct and indirect human effects of environmental stressors in the community, workplace and home, both domestically and internationally.
+Demonstrate knowledge of current approaches for assessing, preventing and controlling environmental stressors such as health risk assessment, governmental regulations, policies, programs and guidelines.
+Understand the socioeconomic and biologic factors that affect susceptibility and vulnerability to environmental hazards in relation to issues of environmental justice and equity on both the national as well as global level.

-Health Care: Policies, Programs and Politics: This course is designed to be an overview of theory, organization, policies, politics and practices that have shaped the substance and process of health care services in the United States, and particularly those within the broad public health sphere.
-By studying patterns and themes that have emerged in US health care services delivery, and learning about the various factors that have shaped the configuration of the system, students will be in a better position to both understand the past and obtain some perspectives for anticipating changes in the future, and to have a public health perspective on the way in which health care services are structured and delivered to the public.
+Demonstrate knowledge of the theory, organization, policies, politics and practices that have shaped the substance and process of health care services in the United States, and particularly those within the broad public health sphere.
+Understand the patterns and themes that have emerged in US health care services delivery and the factors that have shaped the configuration of the system.
+Ability to apply a public health perspective on the way in which health care services are structured and delivered to the public.